SsiCipher/boiler/README.md

-# Create_project tool
+# Boiler - auto-start projects

-a simple bash script to automate the process of starting a project by creating the initial boilerplate
+a simple bash script to automate the process of starting a project by creating the initial boilerplate.